Categorical Fermionic Actions and Minimal Modular Extensions: Minimal non-degenerate extensions of super-groups

-\begin{example}[Modular extensions of $\SV$] For the symmetric super-tannakian category $\SV$, there are 16 modular extensions (up to equivalence).
-They can be classified in two classes, the first one is composed by 8 Ising braided modular categories parametrized by $\zeta$, such that $\zeta^8=-1$.
-A brief description of them was showed in Example \ref{Example:Ising}.
-The second one is composed by 8 pointed modular categories $\operatorname{Vec}_A^{(\omega_k,c_k)}$ where $A$ is an abelian group of order four, and $(\omega_k,c_k)$ is an abelian cocycle.
-A description of this type of category was presented in Example \ref{example: action pointed braided categories of foru rank}.
-More information about this example can be found in \cite{Kitaev20062, DGNO}. \end{example}
+\begin{Example}[minimal modular extensions of $\SV$] The symmetric super-Tannakian category $\SV$ has 16 minimal non-degenerate extensions (up to equivalence), which can be classified into two families: \begin{enumerate}\itemsep=0pt \item[(1)] Eight Ising braided categories parametrized by $\zeta$, where $\zeta^8 = -1$.
+These correspond to the different central charges of the Ising braided categories. \item[(2)] Eight pointed non-degenerate spin-braided fusion categories $\operatorname{Vec}_A^q$ where $A$ is an abelian group of order four and $q\colon A \to \mathbb{Q}/\mathbb{Z}$ is a non-degenerate quadratic form, see Example~\ref{ex: pointed 4 rank}. \end{enumerate}